 SR: As a result of social media, some women have been made to feel vagina insecurity.
 And I'm not just seeing this in patients, either, although it's definitely something that comes up regularly in my examining room.
 It's everywhere.
 An internet search of the word "vagina" brings up a variety of links, many leading to everyday women showing off their vaginas: YouTube videos of women talking about vaginal rejuvenation, websites devoted to discussing and examining anything vagina-related, and, of course, porn sites.

-These are the reference points that young women—women of all ages, really—now use when seeking the ideal of the perfect vagina.
+These are the reference points that women of all ages now use when seeking the ideal of the perfect vagina.
 Adolescent boys are having the same issues regarding the size and length of their penises, even though, like vaginas, no two penises or scrotums are the same.
 This is where I come in—with my agenda of vagina empowerment.
 I want to reduce your anxiety and help you have more realistic expectations about what’s normal by giving you an accurate view of the vagina in general.
 Believe me, the perfect vagina is actually a medical norm and not an aesthetic ideal.

 Educating women on a women's anatomy is helpful along with explaining that different is normal.
 You need to get to know and love all parts of this fascinating area of your body.
 Know what your normal is so you will know when something is not normal or when a potential problem arises.